Information We Collect

 Rights of Individuals to Access Their Data: E.U./E.E.A. and U.K. individuals have the right to access personal information about them, and to limit use and disclosure of their personal information.
 In certain situations, such as where the data is incorrect or was collected inappropriately, the individuals also have the right to request amendment or erasure of their data.
 Cummins committed to respect and uphold those rights.
 Should you wish to exercise those rights, you may contact us by writing to us at 301 East Market Street, 5th floor, Indianapolis, Indiana USA 46204, or emailing us at: firstname.lastname@example.org.
 Please note that there are certain limitations on these rights, as described in the Privacy Shield framework.

 Law Enforcement Requests: Cummins may be required to disclose personal information in response to lawful requests by public authorities, including compliance with national security or law enforcement requirements.
+In doing so and to the extent permitted relative to the particular situation, Cummins takes reasonable steps to balance the rights of the individuals with those of the requesting agencies.

 Updates: This Policy may be updated from time to time, such as in relation to modifications to the Privacy Shield framework, regulatory expectations, or changes within Cummins.
 These changes will not adversely impact the Privacy Shield protections that have been put in place by Cummins.